 ‘Hollywood witch-hunt’ claims film boss

-Mormon head of LA Film Festival donated to campaign against same-sex unions
+Mormon head of LA Film Festival donated to campaign against same-sex unionstake our poll - story continues below

 By Guy Adams in Los Angeles